jeid64/dcos-docker/dcos-dad/README.md

 #TODO
 Change config.yaml

-Create bootstrpa node.
+Create bootstrap node.

-Have journald for container be sent to stdout/stderr Make SSH'ing into container easy.
+Have journald for container be sent to stdout/stderr Make SSH'ing into container easy. (set user in script.sh)